A Leading Research Centre

 Much of our research success is built on our strong research relationships with international scholars and gifted education centres around the world.

-Members of GERRIC are engaged in extensive research in the field of gifted education with particular emphasis on:
+Research is one of the GERRIC’s focal areas.
+Indeed, members of GERRIC are engaged in an extensive program of research in the field of gifted education, with a particular emphasis on the following:

 - Differentiating curriculum and pedagogy